3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## Chapter 1.
 Overview of Additions

-_Figure 1-1 Overview of model XML structure of 3MF with volumetric additions_
+_Figure 1-1: Overview of model XML structure of 3MF with volumetric additions_
 ![Overview of model XML structure of 3MF with volumetric additions](images/overview-of-additions.png)

 This document describes new elements, each of which is OPTIONAL for producers, but MUST be supported by consumers that specify support for this volumetric extension of 3MF.

 The central idea of this extension is to enrich the geometry notion of 3MF with volumetric elements that can represent spatially varying properties which are quite inefficient to handle with a mesh representation, especially in cases where the variation is continuous in space.

-This extension is meant to be an exact specification of geometric, appearance, material and in fact arbitrary properties, and consumers MUST interpret it as such.
+This extension is meant to be an exact specification of geometric, appearance-related, material and in fact arbitrary properties, and consumers MUST interpret it as such.
 However, the intent is also to enable editors of 3MF files to use the designated data structures for efficient interoperability and post-processing of the geometry and properties described in this extension.

 A producer using the boundary element of the volumetric specification MUST mark the extension as required, as described in the core specification.
 Producers only using the other specification elements, in particular color-, composite- and property-elements, MAY mark the extension as required.
 Consumers of 3MF files that do not mark the volumetric extension as required are thus assured that the geometric shape of objects in this 3MF file are not altered by the volumetric specification.